CrimsonScholar/metview2/NOTES.md

 `_restapi` can be considered a separate Python package.

+# Design Decisions
+Qt has some design issues that make this process challenging.
+The main issues are:

+1. Qt spams calls to a model's `data()` method, and unfortunately that is usually where expensive logic in a GUI has to go.
+2. Qt cannot invalidate part of a view which means when the user applies a filter that needs to call `data()` on the whole row, it can create unexpected spikes in latency as Qt tries to re-query the whole viwe at once even if only part of the view was loaded.

+The way I got around this is to split the Qt models.

+1. `art_model.Model` - This is the real, unabridged data.
+And on the first query, if there are a lot of rows, this model would be very slow.
+2. `gui._CropProxy` - A filterer that only shows 80 results
+  - This proxy is for the sake of this assessment's requirements.
+In a production scenario this proxy would likely be a model that implements chunked `canFetchMore` + `fetchMore` implementations.
+3. `_ArtworkSortFilterProxy` - Implements any extra sort and filter logic
+  - Sorting requires getting an Artwork's title and that query is 90-150ms.
+This would be very slow.
+But because the other proxies before it limit the amount of data coming through, the remaining data to sort is much easier to handle for Qt.

+By progressively adding and limiting the model output we achieve a fast response time even though the database latency and queries would normally be too high.

 # Disclaimer
 ## Git Commits
 Normally I squash all or most of my commits and move the commit messages into